 There is a dizzying number of Bangkok hotels that you can choose from — BUT, if you want to stay in an accommodation that’s in a prime location, then I would highly recommend that you stay in Sheraton Grande Sukhumvit!

-Smacked right in the heart the bustling Sukhumvit Road, you will find that almost ALL of the best things that the city are just “steps away” from the hotel.
+Smacked right in the heart of the bustling Sukhumvit Road, you will find that almost ALL of the best things that the city are just “steps away” from the hotel.
 After all, Sheraton Grande Sukhumvit easily links to the BTS Asok SkyTrain and MRT Sukhumvit stations, thereby bringing you to some of the top historical spots in Bangkok in just minutes.
 The grand shopping hubs such as Terminal 21, Chatuchak Weekend Market, and Emporium among many others are not too far away either!

 RECOMMENDATION: Order their Nahm Dok Anchan or Butterfly Pea Drink.
 It’s a caffeine-free herbal tea in a deep blue color that’s served with a small cup of lemon juice.
-If you mix this with the tea, the color will magically turn to purple!
+If you mix this with the tea, the color will magically turn purple!

 » Do a day tour to some of the key places in Bangkok